Flexeril: 7 things you should know

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Sedation is a major side effect which may impair reaction skills and affect a person's ability to drive or operate machinery.
+- Sedation is a major side effect that may impair reaction skills and affect a person's ability to drive or operate machinery.
 Alcohol should be avoided.

 - Dry mouth, tiredness, dizziness, headache, difficulty with urination, nausea, an increase in eye pressure, and blurred vision have also been reported.

-- Heart palpitations, seizures and an increased risk of heart attack have rarely been associated with Flexeril.
+- Heart palpitations, seizures, and an increased risk of a heart attack have rarely been associated with Flexeril.

 - Effects may be similar to those seen with tricyclic antidepressants (TCAs) as Flexeril is structurally related to TCAs.